 Once your bond has fulfilled the ADOR’s two-year activation term and/or payment of all tax requirements, Jet can cancel your bond immediately!
 The bond is continuous, so you will need to request a cancellation in writing.
 Upon receiving your cancellation request (via email is fine), Jet will send the ADOR a written cancellation notice.
 Liability of the bond will be released by the Department within 30 days of receiving the bond termination notice.

 Jet makes renewals easy!
 Our team will send you a bond renewal invoice prior to the expiration date.
 No additional paperwork or fees will be requested, just provide the renewal payment and Jet will take care of the rest.

 According to the Arizona Department of Revenue, contractors and dealers who have paid all taxes on time will not be obligated to renew the bond beyond the required two-year timeline.
 If the Department finds that the contractor or dealer has failed to pay all taxes within that two year period, they will require the licensee to renew their bond for an additional two-year term.

-Immediately contact the Jet team upon receipt of the AZDOR claim notification.
-Jet will proceed with a review and investigation of the claim details, (such as the hearing held by AZDOR) and any other supporting documentation regarding the claim.
+Immediately contact the Jet team upon receipt of the ADOR claim notification.
+Jet will proceed with a review and investigation of the claim details, (such as the hearing held by ADOR) and any other supporting documentation regarding the claim.